 Prior to spring 2020

-- Be located on property within Minnesota.
+- Be located within Minnesota.

-Sites will be reviewed by the Cover It Up research team to ensure site conditions are met.
+All proposed sites are reviewed by the Cover It Up research team to ensure site conditions are met.

 Set-up & Seed Mix